Creating a Referral Culture

 The initiation of the referral process is to share the vacant position(s), which can be done in many ways, from a link via email to a social media post; the latter acts as free promotion for the company, raising its profile and attracting candidates in just one go.

-Not only that, but the premise of employee referrals shows that company’s trust their employees, so much so that they are encouraging them to refer people to join it.
+Not only that, but the premise of employee referrals shows that companies trust their employees, so much so that they are encouraging them to refer people to join its workforce.
 This is a meaningful gesture as it empowers employees with the knowledge that their opinion matters, and is even rewarded (Firstbird’s digital employee referral program rewards smaller activities, including just sharing a vacancy, through its reward shop and points system).
 With appreciation and recognition being something that many long for in their professional – and personal – lives, a referral program can go a long way.

 5 Steps to Fostering a Referral Culture